 It’s 2022 and I’m adding some thoughts to this article.
 I don’t regret avoiding the backdoor mess.
 I retired a few years ago and it’s been a good decision for me.

 I’m happy foregoing $5,500/year worth of a hassle – simplification of finances is powerful.
 I won’t waste that money but I’d rather park it in a taxable account because I am of the early retiree mindset and want easy access to my money.

-For a single doctor like myself it’s only $3,200/year but it’s easy to set that aside and it will lower my taxable income unlike the backdoor nightmare above.
+For a single doctor like myself it’s only $3,200/year as of 2017, but it’s easy to set that aside and it will lower my taxable income unlike the backdoor nightmare above.

 Automate Your Investing

 In the above section we talked about your contributions but now I want to talk about your investments.